algorithm-helper/algorithm-helper/content/categories/data-structures/lists/time-and-space-complexity.md

 This article will elaborate further on the time and space complexities of the operations on the list data structures discussed in this topic.
-Data structures withsimilar operations will be grouped together.
+Data structures with similar operations will be grouped together.

 ### Comparisons